xavier-tobin/PatternAnnotatedString/README.md

 You may want to use pattern-based styling when you don't know the pattern at compile-time.
 For example, highlighting matching results based on a search query the user inputs.
-This is easy to achieve with this library, but there are some important considerations to note.
+This is easy to achieve with this library, but there are some important considerations to note:

 ```kotlin
 @Composable